How to Make a Video Memoir

 Equipment

-While you can record your parent or grandparent with a smart phone, you will quickly discover its limitations.
-Below is the equipment I recommend for an heirloom quality Video Memoir.
+While you can record with a smart phone, you will quickly discover its limitations.
+Below is the equipment I recommend for a Video Memoir.

 • Video